nickada4/Open-FB/README.md

 * Prevents any single cooporation controlling Social Media to interfere with elections.
 * Will create a better end user SocialMedia experience by introducing competition both aginast Facebook and also between ThirdParties.

+**Why it isn't just another Social Media Platform**
+1- **Publisher v Provider**: Facebook will one day go to far and run afoul of regulators and will be classed as a publisher.
+Open-FB hosts no content and just connects users, so it will always be classed as a Platform.
+2- **Privacy** Facebook already collects your location and who you call. open-FB assumes that users will become uncomforatbale with unaccountable Companies having access to all fo their data.
+Open-FB allows

 **Key Aspects:**
 * MainSite: This is where people can register their username and credentials.
 * Connectivity: This allows for users to search for other registered users and sync data to see each others posts.